Charlie Kirk (footballer): Playing career

-Crewe Alexandra
+Crewe Alexandra (first spell)

 Kirk came through the Crewe Alexandra Academy, earning a call-up to the senior team whilst still a second year scholar.
 He made his debut in the Football League on 16 February 2016, in a 2–2 draw with Rochdale at Spotland, coming on as an 88th-minute substitute for Callum Saunders.
 He scored his first Crewe goal on 26 December 2017, the second in a 2–0 win at Chesterfield.

-In May 2018, after making 69 appearances and scoring five goals, Kirk signed a new three-year-deal with Crewe through to summer 2021.
+In May 2018, after making 69 appearances and scoring five goals, Kirk signed a new three-year deal with Crewe through to summer 2021.
 The following season, he scored 11 goals in 45 first-team appearances.

 After helping Crewe win promotion to League One in 2020, scoring nine goals and providing more assists than any other League Two player, Kirk signed a new two-year deal with the club through to June 2022.
 In September 2020, Kirk (along with Crewe team-mate Perry Ng) was named in the PFA League Two Team of the Year for the 2019–20 season.

 Charlton Athletic

 On 12 August 2021, Kirk was announced to have joined fellow League One side Charlton Athletic for an undisclosed fee on a four-year deal; Charlton had triggered a £500,000 release clause in his Crewe contract; Kirk later said: "I didn't just want to leave and for them [Crewe] not to get anything for me."

 He made his Charlton debut in the club's 2–1 defeat at Milton Keynes Dons on 17 August and two games later played in the club's first win of the season, 2–0 against former club Crewe Alexandra, on 28 August 2021.